-Hi Celes, I am an enthusiastic starter and do all things necessary that would be required to make any endeavor successful such as efficient planning, detailing and execution focus.
+“Hi Celes, I am an enthusiastic starter and do all things necessary to make any endeavor successful such as efficient planning, detailing, and execution focus.

 However, [after getting started,] I find my interest waning and the journey getting stretched to no end.
 This eventually affects the overall outcome.
 I would really appreciate if you could share your views how one can overcome this habit of procrastination.
-This is something that I have struggled with and now that I am starting a new chapter in my life, I would want to set this right and begin this journey being the best that I can be. – S
+This is something that I have struggled with and now that I am starting a new chapter in my life, I would want to set this right and begin this journey being the best that I can be.” — S

 Do you have a habit of starting projects, but not finishing them?

 However, if you have a habit of starting many new things but not finishing them, that’s something to look into.
-Many people get stuck in the thinking but not doing phase, and that’s not good because your goals won’t magically get completed without you taking action.
+Here are my 10 best tips to finish what you start:

 2. Estimate the resources you need

 It doesn’t have to be exhaustive.
 Just a quick outline will help.
-The point is to have something that guides you.
+The point is to have a plan to guide you.

 3. Budget your time and energy accordingly